 Changes to the PNF legislative framework as part of land management reforms

-The regulatory requirements for PNF are now contained within Part 5C (Private native forestry) of the Forestry Act 2012.
+The regulatory requirements for PNF are now contained within Part 5B (Private native forestry) of the Local Lands Services Act 2016.
 These reforms represent minimal change to the previous regulatory requirements and will have little impact on existing and proposed PNF operations.

 What do these changes mean for PNF?

-- Under the new legislation, PNF Property Vegetation Plans are now called PNF Plans.
-If you already hold a valid PNF Property Vegetation Plan, it will automatically be transitioned into the new PNF legislative framework.
+- If you already hold a valid PNF Plan, it will automatically be transitioned into the new PNF legislative framework.

-- You will be required to obtain a PNF Plan from LLS if you want to conduct forestry operations on your property.
+- You will continue to be required to obtain a PNF Plan from LLS if you want to conduct forestry operations on your property.

 - You will still be able to end your PNF Plan or vary the area of land subject to a PNF Plan through application to LLS.

-- The application of the new land management codes is prohibited on any area where a PNF Plan is in place.
+- The application of land management codes continue to be prohibited on any area where a PNF Plan is in place.

-- Current and new PNF Plans will be required to comply with the existing PNF Codes of Practice.
+- Current and new PNF Plans will still be required to comply with the most recent version of the PNF Codes of Practice.
 This is regulated by the EPA.

-- Penalties for not complying with a PNF Plan, or the relevant PNF Code of Practice, have increased slightly to ensure parity with other land management clearing offences.
+- Penalties for not complying with a PNF Plan, or the relevant PNF Code of Practice, have not changed, and remain on parity with other land management clearing offences.

 What are the next steps?